klwdesigns/klw_base/_posts/2019-07-24-simone-de-beauvoir-and-the-catholic-church.md

 Roman Catholic = Christian

-Crusades = Biblically supported political/military behavior
+The Crusades = Biblically supported political/military behavior

 A third question might be (depending on how the conversation was going):